 • people who have an intellectual disability in a residential institution have the right to a high quality of care and development opportunities while they continue to reside in the institution; and

 • services for people who have an intellectual disability should be designed and provided in a manner that ensures developmental opportunities exist to enable the realisation of their individual capacities, and that a particular disability service provider cannot exercise control over all or most aspects of the life of a person who has an intellectual disability.

 Other relevant legislation includes the Guardianship and Administration Act 1986 (Vic) (see Understanding guardianship); the Crimes Act 1958 (Vic) (ss 50–52) and the Sentencing Act 1991 (Vic).

 This chapter focuses on the provisions found in the Disability Act relating to the Victorian Government’s responsibility to people who have an intellectual disability.
 For general information about the Commonwealth and state disability services Acts, see Understanding disability and the law.

-Note that with the advent of the NDIS Act, starting with the Barwon Region launch site, responsibility for planning and provision of disability services will transition from the Victorian to the Commonwealth Government over several years, with full roll-out intended to be completed by 2019.
+Note that with the advent of the NDIS Act, starting with the Barwon region launch site, responsibility for planning and provision of disability services will transition from the Victorian Government to the Commonwealth Government over several years, with the full roll-out intended to be completed by July 2019.
 For further details, visit www.ndis.gov.au.